Troubleshooting

 Why is my MPPT controller showing PV voltage but zero charge current?

-Common reasons include a full battery (float), low PV watts due to clouds or shade, battery protections (BMS or cold), or settings that do not match the battery.
+Common reasons include a full battery (float), low PV watts due to clouds/shade, battery protections (BMS/cold), or settings that don’t match the battery.

 Does MPPT work with panels wired in parallel?

-Often, yes, but the array voltage must be high enough above battery voltage for the controller to convert power effectively.
+Often, yes—but the array voltage must be high enough above battery voltage for the controller to convert power effectively.
+Configuration depends on your panel specs and battery voltage.

 Can cold weather stop MPPT charging?